Dofasco: Company slogan

 A Dofasco product—a railway locomotive bogie in New Zealand—bears the company's name and country of origin.

 Since 1970, the company has used the same corporate slogan—"Our product is steel.
 Our strength is people."—to create what Marketing Magazine has called "one of the most clearly defined corporate images in the country."
 The slogan was created by Hamilton-based Kelly Advertising, which has been the company's advertising agency since 1927.
 The slogan can also be seen as recognizing the importance of its workforce, as the company says it has a good relationship with its employees.
 For a short time, the slogan contained a third line: "Our home is Hamilton."

+Leadership

+Presidents and chairmen of Dofasco have been: